Laying self-insulating screed - save money

 Why insulate your floor?

-As a builder/renovator you have to comply with increasingly strict insulation standards.
+As a (re)builder, you must comply with increasingly strict insulation standards.
 Insulating your home is therefore a must.
-Fortunately, you will be rewarded with the insulation benefits: lower energy bills, more living comfort and a more favourable E-level.
-Roof insulation already makes a big difference, but for the optimum effect, it is best to also insulate your floors.
-Here insulation screed can be of service to you.
+Fortunately, you are rewarded with the benefits of insulation: a lower energy bill, more living comfort, and a more favorable E-level.
+Roof insulation already makes a big difference, but for optimal effect, it is best to also insulate your floors.
+Here, insulation screed can be of service to you.
 That is screed and floor insulation in one.
-With an insulating screed, your floor will feel warmer than when you use regular screed.
+With an insulating screed, your floor also feels warmer than when you use regular screed.
 As a result, you need to heat less.
-That's good for the environment and your budget.
-An insulated floor also dampens the sound better, making it easier to relax at home.
-Watch the video and discover how to lay your insulating screed yourself.
+That’s good for the environment and your budget.
+An insulated floor also dampens sound better, making it easier for you to relax at home.
+Watch the video and discover how to install your own insulating screed.

 Insulation screed helps save space

-There are several ways to insulate a floor.
-As indicated above, you can opt for floor insulation in which the insulation material is incorporated in the filling layer (insulating screed).
-An alternative is to place separate insulation boards on the filling layer, or to use polyurethane foam.
-Why should you choose insulation screed?
-With insulating screed, insulating material has already been added to the screed.
-You save space because you don't have to install separate floor insulation.
-Insulating screed is therefore very interesting when you have little space available to place your floor.
-After all, no extra filling layer of floor insulation boards is required, so that you gain construction height.
-Insulation screed can also serve as an additional form of insulation.
-View inspiring projects with insulation screed.
+A floor can be insulated in various ways.
+As indicated above, you can choose floor insulation where the insulating material is incorporated into the leveling layer (insulating screed).
+An alternative is to place loose insulation boards on the leveling layer, or to use spray foam.
+Why would you choose insulating screed?
+With insulating screed, insulating material is already added to the screed.
+Because you do not have to install separate floor insulation, you save space.
+Insulating screed is therefore very interesting when you have little space available to install your floor.
+After all, there is no need for an extra layer of floor insulation boards, which increases your build-up height.
+In addition, insulating screed can serve as an extra form of insulation.
+View inspiring projects with insulating screed.

 A screed without insulating filler has a very limited insulation value: between 1 and 1.3 W/mK.
-Screed will therefore transmit the cold or heat more quickly, instead of insulating.
-The average insulation values of insulating screed are a lot more favourable.
-They are between 0.045 and 0.087 W/mK.
+Screed will therefore transmit cold or heat rather than insulate.
+The average insulation values of insulation screed are much more favorable.
+They range between 0.045 and 0.087 W/mK.
 Read more about the insulation value of standard insulation screed and tileable insulation screed.

-Do I have to place a membrane under the insulation screed?
+Should I place a membrane under the insulation screed?

-The price of insulating screed is on average 150 to 180 euros per m3.
-The final price of this screed per m3 depends on the type of insulation material, the number of square metres and the thickness of the floor.
-Are you going to lay your insulation screed yourself?
-Then it is best to buy ready-made insulation screed in bags.
-At Staenis you will find insulation screed with a very fine structure, which makes it easy to work very flat.
-Use the quantity calculator and calculate how many bags of ready-made insulation screed you need for your job.
+The price of insulation screed averages 150 to 180 euros per m3.
+The final price of this screed per m3 depends on the type of insulation material, the number of square meters, and the thickness of the floor.
+Are you planning to lay your insulation screed yourself?
+Then it is best to buy ready-to-use insulation screed in bags.
+At Staenis, you will find insulation screed with a very fine structure, which allows you to work very evenly.
+Use the quantity calculator to calculate how many bags of ready-to-use insulation screed you need for your project.